Skip to main content

 Fields:

-• low_position_shift — User defined low position shift (% within calibration limits)
+• low_position_shift — User defined low position shift (mm)

-• high_position_shift — User defined high position shift (% within calibration limits)
+• high_position_shift — User defined high position shift (mm)

 HDCCommand (Direct Position Move, interruptible)